onelazyugy/contact-plugin-test/README.md

 - $ cordova build ios (/Users/xxx/IdeaProjects/cordovaandangular/platforms/ios/build/emulator/cordovaangular.app)
 - $ cordova build android (/Users/xxx/IdeaProjects/cordovaandangular/platforms/android/app/build/outputs/apk/debug/app-debug.apk)
-- $ ng build (will output to www folder for cordova to render)
+- $ ng build (will output to www folder for cordova to render) -- make changes to contact-plugin-test project<br>
+-- then run the following commands<br>
+-- take the .apk file and drop into the emulator
+- $ cordova plugin remove contactplugin
+- $ cordova plugin add ../contact-plugin
+- $ ng build
+- $ cordova build android

+## Run and test on Android Studio
+- import the contact-plugin-test project path (contact-plugin-test/platforms/android) to Android Studio
+- then write code inside the contact-plugin-test project under contact-plugin-test/platforms/android/src/
+- use Android Studio play button to run the emulator and debug the Java code
+- *** After done writting/debugging Java code, copy the Java files to contact-plugin project ***
+- then run the following commands and build the .apk to run on your emulator
+- $ cordova plugin remove contactplugin
+- $ cordova plugin add ../contact-plugin
+- $ ng build
+- $ cordova build android
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.